anqurvanillapy/gmhp/README.md

 ### Themes ###

-- Current available themes are:
+- Currently available themes are:
     + **White** (as default)

 ### Export PDF ###